babyboomer53/Lesson-5/README.md

 #### Summary
 Wow, this was a doozy!
 I had more trouble with the resize method than I had anticipated.
 In fact, I had expected it to be relatively easy.
 Instead, I was up until 6:00 in the morning getting it to work!
-Eventually I discovered that I had been creating a new array without initializing its elements with **SinglyLinkedlist objects**.
+Eventually I discovered that I had been creating a new array without initializing its elements with **SinglyLinkedlist** objects.
 That would explain the null pointer exceptions I kept getting.
 The sad part of it is that there was an example of what I needed to do elsewhere in the code! 🙁